-With the 2018 Michelin Stars being rewarded recently, some of you might be asking why they don’t see stars handed out to any restaurants in Los Angeles, Las Vegas and New Orleans.
+With the 2018 Michelin Stars being handed out recently, some of you might be asking why they don’t see stars handed out to any restaurants in some of the United States’ biggest food towns.
+Specifically Los Angeles, Las Vegas and New Orleans.

 The primary reason why Michelin halted their guides in 2009 in Los Angeles was due to the lack of interest and the sheer size of the city.
 Same goes with Las Vegas, which also last saw their Michelin guide in the same year.